AbhimanueYT/Napster-style-P2P-file-sharing-TCP-and-UDP/docs/CONTEXT.md

 ---

-This document provides a structured guide to developing a **Napster-style P2P file-sharing app** using TCP sockets, aligning with the user's interest in software testing, automation, and embedded C/C++. 🚀
+This document provides a structured guide to developing a **Napster-style P2P file-sharing app** using TCP and UDP sockets, aligning with the user's interest in software testing, automation, and embedded C/C++. 🚀

 ##Implementation Steps: